 Did you know SEMO Electric's residential electricity rate per kWh (or per unit of energy) is the same today as it was on January 1, 2013?
 Team SEMO works hard to control costs and seek best practices to save you money.
 We have made incremental adjustments to the fixed or basic charge called the daily fixed charge.
 It is a flat fee designed to recover a portion of the cost of delivering electric energy to all members.
 The fixed charge is billed by the day to match the number of meter reading days in the billing period.
 The charge is reflective of the investment in poles, wires, transformers, and equipment that it takes to provide you with electric service.
 It takes just as much equipment to deliver one kilowatt-hour as it does 1,000 kilowatt-hours.

 Where does SEMO Electric gets its electricity - wholesale power?

 Regarding the cost of electricity, how does Missouri compare to other states?
-We are in the top 10 for lowest average prices for residential electricity in the nation.
+Much better.
+Take a look.